skip to content

 Social Workers provide support, act as advocates, and assist people to access the services they need.
 They work with individuals (from babies through to the elderly) and families to help improve outcomes in their lives.
 This may involve helping to protect vulnerable people from harm or abuse, or supporting people to live independently.

 Social Workers often have a ‘caseload’ of individuals or families that they work with at any one time, and often work in multi-disciplinary teams alongside health and education professionals.
-Many social workers specialise in working with children and young people.

 You can find out more from Prospects.ac.uk